Want to block your number when calling from a cell phone?

 #1.
 Use Code *67:

-I know, this sounds more like a code to a secretive mission, but trust me, it isn’t. *67 is a “vertical service code” which is the most common and proven trick to block a number when calling from cell phone or landline.
+I know this sounds more like a code to a secretive mission, but trust me, it isn’t. *67 is a “vertical service code,” which is the most common and proven trick to block a number when calling from a cell phone or landline.

-When this code is implemented on the dial-pad, the receiver will not be able to figure the number, and instead will be prompted with the message, “Blocked” or “Private.”
+When this code is implemented on the dial-pad, the receiver will not be able to figure out the number and instead will be prompted with the message “Blocked” or “Private.”
 Moreover, this service is free and can be used in most countries.

 #2.
 Use the phone’s in-built Block Caller ID feature: